Hallucinette/ConcertisorApp/README.md

 Hello !

 This is a mini projet personal for learn SwiftUI.
-I follow te tutorial in Hacking https://www.hackingwithswift.com/100/swiftui/19
+I follow the tutorial in HackingWithSwift https://www.hackingwithswift.com/100/swiftui/19
 This is the projet Day 19.

 We creat an app who converted the degrees into Fahrenheit or Kelvin.